RidleyB/sen/content/_factions/blanchard-family.md

 These differences in philosophy have led to public clashes between the families, with each vying for influence in the High Terrace, the prestigious district where many aristocrats reside.
 Despite the tension, both families have been careful to avoid open hostility, preferring to engage in subtle political maneuvering rather than direct confrontation.

 ### The Modern Blanchards and Their Legacy
-Today, the Blanchard family is led by Lucien Blanchard, a visionary artist and political reformer who embodies the family's ideals of progress and cultural enrichment.
+Today, the Blanchard family is led by Philippe Blanchard, a visionary artist and political reformer who embodies the family's ideals of progress and cultural enrichment.
 Under his leadership, the Blanchards have continued to expand their influence, not only within Sen but also across the multiverse.
-Lucien has spearheaded several initiatives aimed at bringing new talent to the city, fostering connections with artists and intellectuals from other realms.
+Philippe has spearheaded several initiatives aimed at bringing new talent to the city, fostering connections with artists and intellectuals from other realms.

 As the Blanchards look to the future, they remain committed to their dual mission: to preserve the rich cultural heritage of their family and city, while advocating for a more enlightened and progressive society.
 Their ability to adapt to the changing political landscape, combined with their unwavering dedication to the arts and public service, ensures that the Blanchards will continue to be a dominant force in Sen's cultural and political spheres for generations to come.